 Qualified applicants who have an application on file and have paid the application fee are eligible to access the TABE Academy and are provided instructions during the admission process.
-The applicant must then access the TABE Academy within 7 days of receiving the link and study for at least 2 hours per week to retain access.
+The applicant must access the TABE Academy within 7 days of receiving the link and study for at least 2 hours per week to retain access.
 The maximum amount of time allowed for curriculum completion is 30 days.
-Individuals requiring more than one reactivation of their TABE Academy account will be charged a \$30.00 fee, and added back into the TABE Academy on a space available basis.
+Individuals requiring more than one reactivation of their TABE Academy account will be charged a \$30.00 fee, and added back on a space available basis.
+Two failed attempts to complete will result in a 6-month waiting period.
+This time allows the applicant to assess their readiness and commitment to AVTEC enrollment and make adjustments to their study habits or approach.